Contribute on GitHub

 • Change the file name to save-progress.rst

-• Add a redirect rule to doc/source/conf.py
+• Add a redirect rule to framework/docs/source/conf.py

 This will cause a redirect from saving-progress.html to save-progress.html, old links will continue to work.